Trayce Thompson Preview, Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Trayce Thompson (.200 slugging percentage in past 10 games, including no home run), battle starting pitcher Luis Castillo and the Seattle Mariners at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Trayce Thompson -- with a slugging percentage of .174 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox against the Seattle Mariners, with George Kirby on the hill, on August 23 at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Rockies.
+He had a hitless showing in his most recent game (0-for-1) against the Mariners.

 Trayce Thompson Game Info & Props vs. the Mariners